 European Crowdfunding Directive coming soon predicts crowdfunding boom in Europe.
-Banks and other traditional lenders are not able to finance all the businesses because of the risk and other regulations.
+Banks and other traditional lenders are not able to finance all the businesses need financing because of the risk and other regulatory requirements.
 Crowdfunding platforms provide a marketplace for other lenders to fill the gaps and finance existing and new businesses.
 Interest rate paid by the crowdfunding platforms to the lenders is usually higher than paid by traditional finance institutions.

 Crowdfunding is ideal financing tool to finance start-ups, letting lenders to get the share in start-ups, lend them through bond or token issue expecting higher return.
 Lithuanian Crowdfunding Law makes Lithuania one of the few jurisdictions in European Union having modern, clear and transparent crowdfunding regulation.
-Securities issued by licensed crowdfunding platforms are allowed for distribution in all European Economic Area allowing to attract capital for crowdfunding needs from all around European Union.
+Securities issued by licensed crowdfunding platforms are allowed for distribution in all European Economic Area (EEA) allowing to attract capital for crowdfunding needs from all around European Union (EU).

 The Bank of Lithuania (regulator) makes the decision regarding inclusion in the list (licensing) within 30 business days.

 Licensed crowdfunding platform operators are permitted to raise capital of their client companies through crowdfunding platforms using different instruments: (i) simple loan agreement; (ii) issue of debt securities (i.e. bonds); (iii) issue of equity securities (i.e. shares); (iv) assignment of claim rights deriving from existing credit agreements.
 Modern instruments like Initial Coin Offering ICO, Security Token Offering STO and other kinds of utility Token offerings can be used in order to raise the capital of investment project owners through licensed crowdfunding platforms.
 This opens completely new opportunities distribute investment instruments all over European Union.

 Requirements depending on the value of crowdfunding transaction

 Simplified project owner information disclosure requirements are applicable for the crowdfunding transactions amounting less than EUR 100 000 in 12 months.